 (d) Return pickup by the provider.

-(8) The department considers rented equipment to be purchased after twelve months' rental unless the equipment is restricted as rental only.
+(8) The agency considers rented equipment to be purchased after twelve months' rental unless the equipment is restricted as rental only.

-(9) DME and related supplies, prosthetics, and orthotics purchased by the department for a client are the client's property.
+(9) DME and related supplies, CRT, prosthetics, and orthotics purchased by the agency for a client are the client's property.

-(10) The department rents, but does not purchase, certain DME for clients.
+(10) The agency rents, but does not purchase, certain DME for clients.
 This includes, but is not limited to, the following:

 (a) Bilirubin lights for newborns at home with jaundice; and